neu-rah/ArduinoMenu/API.md

 ### Return meaning

-This is some expectable behavior, however system elements are free to implement otherwise.

 The commands are sent by the navigation system to the active menu item.
+Menu items can send some or new commands to child items, usually the selected item and do its own interpretation of the result.
-The navigation system will then act upon the return value.
+The navigation system will then act upon the return value too.

-**Active command is sent to selected items, quering focus candidate (can handle commanda)**
+**`Activate` command is sent to selected items**

 |**Activate**|done|close||